 For Arendt, mass evil occurs when committing, allowing, and/or participating in evil becomes something people do “on autopilot” — like how people go to work, put away the dishes, pay their bills, etc. — and this includes continuing to believe what you have always believed, defending your ideology and view of the world, and the like.
 Empathy necessarily stands against these “autopilot”-tendencies: if you try to understand the world through the eyes of “the other,” you must confront what you have always believed, you must critique your ideology, and you must rethink all the assumptions you have taken for granted.
 For Arendt, empathy is what can save us from “the banality of evil,” and empathy is what human beings must engage in everyday, for when a person ceases to empathize and identify with others, the person loses humanity.
 With empathy, it is possible to live in community with “belonging” and avoid the dangers Arendt describes, but unfortunately community seems to tend toward tribalism.

 A very important question must be asked: is it possible for humans to exist without community?
 If humans are innately communal creatures and will create communities, there is no need to even ponder the possibility of a world without it.
 If there will almost always be communities as long as there are humans (and feral children are evidence of what happens to people when totally isolated), then there will always be both the possibility of character and “the banality of evil.”
-But surely this cannot be the case: the whole point of this paper is to ask “how can humans belong again?”, which surely means that humans no longer have the communities they once did.
+But surely this cannot be the case: a key point of this paper is to ask if “belonging” is still possible, which suggests that humans no longer have the communities they once did.
 Indeed — we don’t feel like we “belong” — but that doesn’t mean there aren’t “social gatherings” of various kinds.
 What has happened today is that communities no longer have the authority, consistency, and prevalence they once did (as the work of Robert D. Putnam shows in Bowling Alone, for example).
 Yes, people still have friend groups, people still attend church, and people still have lunch outings, but these social gatherings don’t provide people with the same “belonging” as did older structures of society.
 We are modern, lone wanderers over fog-covered plains, desperate for home.
-We shall elaborate on this condition for a section before returning to the pressing question of if Bonhoeffer is worth Hitler.
-Perhaps the loss of both is worthwhile trade.
+We shall elaborate on this for a section before returning to the pressing question of if Bonhoeffer is worth Hitler.
+Perhaps the loss of both is a good trade.

 ¹In light of “The True Isn’t the Rational” by O.G.
 Rose, if it is the case that “the map is indestructible,” then once problematic ideologies emerge, it very well might be too late.
 Hence, the battle of ideas about “the everyday” must be preventative; reactionary, ideas must lose.

-2Once something like Nazi Germany arises, the ways that it is a result of “the banality of evil” and the ways that it results from “Lucifer Effect”-like situations can resemble two rivers that merge, become indistinguishable, and then split-off again.
+²Once something like Nazi Germany arises, the ways that it is a result of “the banality of evil,” and the ways that it results from “Lucifer Effect”-like situations, can resemble rivers that merge, become indistinguishable, and then split-off again.

 ³Hunter, James Davison.
 The Death of Character: Moral Education in an Age Without Good or Evil.
 New York, NY: Basic Books, 2000: 12.